takeshape/penny/README.md

 # TakeShape Deluxe ™️ Ecommerce Sample Project

 The easiest way to know if a tool is right for you is to see it in action.

-That's why we built the Deluxe sample project—a production-ready composable e-commerce experience that uses the most popular modern API services and frontend technologies.
 Check out the store now at https://deluxe-sample-project.vercel.app/.

-This project has two major elements:

-- The Next.js frontend
-- The TakeShape project that composes the e-commerce services on the backend.

-TakeShape's API Mesh functionality empowers e-commerce brands to manage their favorite API services in a single interface, then generate a GraphQL API that combines all the functionality from those connected services.
-This generated API can be consumed by any frontend to build any ecommerce experience for any sales channel.

-This project will demonstrate how you can use TakeShape to build a modern e-commerce experience.

 You can clone this repo with git to run the Next.js frontend locally (`git clone https://github.com/takeshape/takeshape-deluxe-sample-project`).
-To connect it to the unified e-commerce backend that TakeShape provides, just deploy the pattern in the `.takeshape/pattern` directory.
+To connect it to a GraphQL backend that TakeShape provides, just deploy the pattern in the `.takeshape/pattern` directory.
 [The instructions section of this README will teach you how to do that](#instructions).

 <!-- prettier-ignore-start -->